fitsumtsehay/fitsumtsehay/README.md

-# Hello! 👋
+## Hello! 👋
 #### I’m Fitsum, a Software developer, Scrum Master, Full Stack Java Developer, and a certified AWS Solutions Architect, with skills in Java, Python and JavaScript, who is eager to collaborate on user-focused software products and features for clients.
-I have over 70 repositories and some of them are pined below.
 <!--
 **fitsumtsehay/fitsumtsehay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.